 Peak rainfall periods occur in May and June from thunderstorms and in September and October from tropical systems.
-Rainfall events may be high, three to five inches, and intense.
+Rainfall events may be high (three to five inches per event) and intense.
 Extended periods (45 to 60 days) of little to no rainfall during the growing season are common.
-Because of the flat topography, erosion is minimal, however on more sloping aspects (greater than three percent), erosion may be very significant.
+Because of the flat topography of this ecological site, erosion is minimal, however on more sloping aspects (greater than three percent), erosion may be very significant.